danclarksn/K18-LAB0296-SEC-your-compliance-journey/guidebook.md

     ![Data Protection Policy](./media/image37.png)

-You have just created a Policy aligned with regulation requirements.
+You have just created a policy aligned with regulation requirements.
 You have completed a full Policy Life Cycle.

 # Profile Types, Profiles, and Risks